Amsterdam Sights

 The Beurs van Berlage is a milestone in the history of modern architecture.
 It influenced many modernist architects, in particular functionalists and the Amsterdam School.

-In the Main Hall of the Beurs van Berlage exhibitions on architecture, design and applied arts are hosted on a regular basis. overview of current and coming exhibitions .
+In the newly built expo foyer of the Beurs van Berlage exhibitions on architecture, design and applied arts are hosted on a regular basis.

 How to get there?

-Beurs van Berlage is located right in the city center, at walking distance from the Royal Palace at Dam Square and 5 minutes from Central Station.
+Beurs van Berlage is located right in the city center between Dam Square and Central Station, and at walking distance from the Royal Palace.

 By tram: 4, 9, 16, 24 or 25 stop Dam.